 Partly because it's one of the first cities in which I actively sought out as many murals as I could, but also because street art has been part of the fabric of the Bay Area for decades.

-I’ve never really been crazy about street art like some other travel bloggers I know, but it was really difficult to not be impressed by the sheer amount of colorful, evocative murals scattered all around San Francisco.
+Even if you don't think you're a fan of street art, I urge you to seek some out in San Francisco – it's really difficult to not be impressed by the sheer amount of colorful, evocative murals scattered all around the city.
 This city, which has been a hotbed of passionate cries for freedom and love for decades, oozes with feeling — much of it expressed through street art.

 And we're not talking your ordinary graffiti tags here, either.
 We're talking real art.

 Where to find the best street art and murals in San Francisco

 If you want to see REAL street art in San Francisco, you have to head down to the Mission District.
 Here, colorful murals abound around every corner, and almost every piece tells a story.
 And it's all strong art, too — the weaker works don't last very long.

 Below are some of the most popular collections of murals in this area, but there are plenty more to see, too.

 Balmy Alley is the location of the most concentrated collection of murals in San Francisco.
 Located in the south central portion of the Inner Mission District between 24th Street and Garfield Square, some of the murals here date back to 1972.
 The original project to install murals in Balmy Alley was supposed to give voice to local Chicano/a artists to express their history of displacement and marginalization.